 Get the whole family or classroom together to build a tiny lending library.
 Don’t forget to register your Little Free Library when you’re finished!

-Tuck a note into your spouse’s or kid’s lunch to show them how much you care!
+Do you prepare lunch for your partner or your kids?
+Tuck a nice note into their lunch bag to show them how much you care!

 Helping out with yard work is one of the original random acts of kindness.
 Whether it’s mowing the lawn or helping pick up leaves, these little things make a big difference!

-If you have $5 to spare, send it to a friend with a note to treat themselves to a coffee or ice cream!
+If you have a few dollars to spare and want to pay it forward, send some cash to a friend with a note to treat themselves to a coffee or ice cream!

 Or your aunt.
 Or the cousin you never see.
-Calling someone to see how they are is an easy act of kindness!
+Calling someone just to check in and see how they are is an easy act of kindness!

-Remind someone in your house that they look amazing by writing words of encouragement on their mirror.
+Remind someone in your home that they look amazing or that they’re doing a great job by writing words of encouragement on their mirror.

 Being kind doesn’t need to be a grand gesture.
 Simply reminding the people who matter how much you love them is an easy way to make someone’s day!

 Remember that no matter how big or small, random acts of kindness help spread good in the world!
-Choose an idea on the list or make a calendar to help you stay accountable to paying it forward.
-There’s no wrong way to spread joy!
+Choose an idea on the list or make a calendar to help you stay accountable to paying it forward!